 Admittedly Welsh wasn’t the first language to capture my imagination.
 In my teenage years, I spent two years in Hiroshima and Gunma studying Japanese at the university level, and six years in Italy made me fairly fluent in Italian.
 In both cases, I became conversant in the language fairly quickly because it was a matter of survival.
 And this is where my experience with Welsh has been quite different.

 Unlike Japanese and Italian, Welsh isn’t the dominant language of Wales.
 Despite legally having equal status to English, you don’t have to be able to speak the language to survive unless you plan to apply for certain jobs.
 According to the 2011 census, only around 19% of the population claims to be able to speak Welsh, most of whom live in the north and west of the country.
-And Tywyn is one of the towns in Gwynedd where Welsh is spoken the least due to the high population of English people who have retired here.
+And Tywyn is one of the towns in Gwynedd where Welsh is spoken the least.
 This makes it very challenging to practise one’s Welsh on a daily basis!

 Recently the Welsh Government announced plans to raise the number of speakers to a million by 2050.
 Whether they succeed depends greatly on how effectively they manage to improve the social use of the language in all spheres, from government to education to day-to-day life.